SoujanyaBasangari/MSR_Reproduction_AIMMX/README.md

 * The dataset used for evaluation in paper is very huge(7998 repositories).
 We have collected dataset of 24 AI model repositories for evaluation and analysis with respect to

-software repositories.
-We have five different extractors in AIMMX model,sample output can be seen in AIMMX file.
+software repositories.We have five different extractors in AIMMX model,sample output can be seen in AIMMX file.

 * Output has been manually evaluated by examining corresponding  github repository code and related papers.

-* Evaluation results are almost similiar to the results of original paper, except reference extraction.
-We got less accuracy for reference extraction compared to the original
+* Evaluation results are almost similiar to the results of original paper, except reference extraction.We got less accuracy for reference extraction compared to the original

 paper.